-The District continues to implement the Digital Learning Environment (DLE) initiative.
+The District is entering Year 3 of the Digital Learning Environment (DLE) initiative.
 DLE will help teachers personalize instruction through consistent and timely academic progress monitoring and targeted feedback to help students in areas of weakness.
 Ultimately, it will allow students to develop critical knowledge and skills to help them succeed in college and careers.
 The IT Department will support the DLE implementation by managing all aspects of the District's network infrastructure, computer hardware, and software licensing.